-The article looks at how to quickly turn a cell range into a table using the default or selected table style and how to convert the table back to a normal range.
+The article looks at how to quickly turn a cell range into a table using the default or selected table style and how to undo a table so it changes back to a normal range.

 Table is one of the most useful things in Excel that makes managing, calculating and updating data a lot easier.
 Under certain circumstances, however, a table format may not suit your needs.
 Luckily, there is a quick way to turn a table into a normal range without losing your data.
 And the other way round, you can easily transform a cell range to a fully-functional table whenever you need it.